Anne Balsamo

-Anne Marie Balsamo (born January 7, 1959) is a writer who focuses on the connections between art, culture, gender, and technology.
+Anne Marie Balsamo (born January 7, 1959) is a scholar whose career encompasses contributions as a theorist, designer, educator, and entrepreneur in the fields of feminist technology studies, media studies, design research, public interactives, cultural heritage, and media archeology.

 Education

-Balsamo attended graduate school at the University of Illinois at Urbana-Champaign where she earned her Ph.D. in Communications Research.
+Balsamo attended graduate school at the University of Illinois at Urbana-Champaign where she earned her Ph.D. from the Institute of Communication Research with a major in Communications Research and a certificate in Cultural Studies from the Unit for Criticism and Interpretive Theory.
+Her dissertation was under the direction of Paula A. Treichler.

 Career

 Anne Balsamo is the former Dean of the School of Arts Technology and Emerging Communication at the University of Texas at Dallas, she still serves as a Professor at the school.
 Previously she was Professor of media studies as well as Dean of the School of Media Studies at The New School for Public Engagement in New York City.
 Prior to that, Balsamo had concurrent appointments at the Annenberg School of Communication and Journalism and the Interactive Media Division of the School of Cinematic Arts at the University of Southern California, where she taught courses on interactive media, design, and technology.
 Also, at the Annenberg Innovation Lab, she oversaw Emergent Technologies.
 She was also the editor for an ebook series, Imprint, associated with Annenberg Press.